 When you’re trying to get a mortgage loan, the most influential factor will be your credit score.
 Generally, the higher your score, the greater your chances will be of getting financing at better interest rates.
-So, what exactly is a credit score, and how will your credit score affect your purchasing power in Nashville?
+So, what exactly is a credit score, and how will your credit score affect your purchasing power in Franklin, Nashville, or Brentwood?
 Keep reading to find out!

 What Is a Credit Score?

 The Fair Isaac Corporation (FICO) credit score is the most commonly used measure by lenders to determine your credit-worthiness.
-So, in understanding how this credit score affects your purchasing power in Nashville, you first need to know what it is.
+So, in understanding how this credit score affects your purchasing power in Franklin, Nashville, or Brentwood, you first need to know what it is.

 While the exact model varies from lender to lender, some variant of the standard FICO score is usually employed.
 It draws credit variables from the three major credit bureaus – TransUnion, Experian, and Equifax – to arrive at your score.
 These variables, ranging from 300-850, and their percentage weights are as follows: